redshadowz/GroupFinder/README.md

 # GroupFinder
 Update 4/22/2025: Rofl...
 Alright, I rewrote how the chat is processed.
 Then I worked on the data sharing.
-Which is disabled because I realized that "time" is different for every computer.
+I "tried" to create a "universal time" based on your computer's "date" vs the server game time.
+There are plenty of failsafes in place to prevent issues, but I don't know how well it actually works since I don't have a computer in Europe to test it with.
+Works great in terms of my second client sharing data with myself.
+Uses guild or party channel only though.

 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).